 Attribute Required /Optional Туре Description Src Required URI URI (Uniform Resource Identifier) string identifying the external data.
 See RFC2396 for full details of URIs.
-7 SourceUsage Optional Keyword "Single" or "Multiple" or "Unknown" (default).
+Checksum Optional String Hexadecimal-encoded string, provided as a hint to the Consumer.
+Consumers are not required to support this attribute.
+ChecksumType Optional String Identifies the type of checksum.
+If this attribute is present, the Checksum attribute must also be present.
+Default="MD5".
+SourceUsage Optional Keyword "Single" or "Multiple" or "Unknown" (default).
 A hint to the Consumer: will data from this source be used only once, or in other elements?
 See 5.9.5, "The SourceUsage attribute" below.

-EXTERNAL_DATA may occur within SOURCE.
+EXTERNAL\DATA may occur within SOURCE and TICKET.